-Financial Planning is an art of fulfilling ones goals.
+Financial Planning is the art of fulfilling one’s goals.
 It is a typical experience when one is doing it for himself or his loved one.
-If you are doing it and need an answer to a particular query you may search the questions mentioned below.
+If you are doing it and need an answer to a particular query you may search the Financial Planning question mentioned below.
 If you are still not able to get the solution do ask me through the below comments section.

-- What is the tax liability on selling property?
+- What is the tax liability on selling a property?

 - Can you provide details regarding Education Loan?